LLNL/merlin/docs/source/modules/introduction.rst

 Why not just plain celery?

-Celery is extremely powerful, but this power can be a barrier for many subject matter experts, who might not be python coders.
+Celery is extremely powerful, but this power can be a barrier for many science and engineering subject matter experts, who might not be python coders.
 While this may not be an issue for web developers, it presents a serious challenge to many scientists who are used to running their code from a shell command line.
 By wrapping celery commands in maestro steps, we not only create a familiar environment for users